 CBD acid (CBDA), the acidic precursor of CBD, has shown in one study to have the capability of down-regulating invasive human breast cancer cells and therefore preventing their growth15.
 In 2016, the same team of researchers found CBDA to effectively inhibit the migration of breast cancer cells and was able to identify the effect to be associated with the cannabinoid’s downregulation of the proto-oncogene c-fos and the enzyme cyclooxygenase-216.

-Cannabis has long demonstrated it can provide relief for patients suffering from nausea related to cancer treatments.
+Cannabinoids have long demonstrated it can provide relief for patients suffering from nausea related to cancer treatments.
 Studies have found that CBD is effective at treating the more difficult to control symptoms of nausea, as well as preventing anticipatory nausea in chemotherapy patients9,14.
 Another study found that THC was effective at reducing conditioned rejection and chemotherapy-induced nausea8.

 Cannabis has also been shown to be effective at lowering neuropathic pain that traditional treatment was unable to manage20.
 In one study, cancer patients with intractable pain who had previously and unsuccessfully tried to manage their discomfort with opioids saw significant reductions in pain levels after being treated with cannabis containing both THC and CBD for two weeks6.